ShionFujimori/node_app/README.md

 # node_app
-## Create a simple web application using Node.js and express
+## Create a simple web application using Node.js and express.